 In addition, it is necessary to look at any rights or arrangements that exist which might enable a company to acquire more shares, eg options.
 Effective control, even where shareholdings do not immediately add up to more than 50%, also prevents a group using EMI.

 A company under the control of an employee ownership trust may also operate an EMI scheme.

 Every subsidiary controlled by a company granting EMI options must be a qualifying subsidiary.
 This means that the grantor company must hold over 50% of the shares in every subsidiary.
 No one else can have control of that subsidiary and no arrangements may exist that will lead to either of these terms being breached.
-If a subsidiary is being wound up, disposed of, or is in administration or receivership, something done as part of that process which would mean this test is not met will not disqualify the parent company from using EMI ― provided that the transaction in
+If a subsidiary is being wound up, disposed of, or is in administration or receivership, something done as part of that process which would mean this test is not met will not disqualify the parent company from using EMI ― provided

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.

 Access this article and thousands of others like it free for 7 days with a trial of TolleyGuidance.

 Already a subscriber?
 Login